Carina-P/hire-hens/README.md

 ## Features
 ### Existing Features
-This project is highly inspired of the Boutique Ado example from Code Institute.
+This project is highly inspired by the Boutique Ado example from Code Institute.
 Especially the checkout, checkout success, profile and stripe management appearance and functionality are very close to Boutique Ado.
 This application uses the allauth applications from Django to administrate user authentication.
 The application differs from Boutique Ado in:
 - The product and cart parts since user can both rent and buy items.
 The rental possibility adds the time dimension.
 - FAQ is offered which is not present in Boutique Ado.